michalsn/codeigniter4-uuid/README.md

 This package make it easy to work with UUIDs in Codeigniter 4.
 It provide three classes to make that possible: `Uuid`, `UuidModel` and `UuidEntity`.
 This implementation is tighly coupled with `Ramsey\Uuid`.

+**NOTE: This package is still in the early stage of development.
+Things may change!**

 ## Installation via composer

     > composer require michalsn/codeigniter4-uuid